mattF11/JAVA-dnglab_script/README.md

 With this project,a rewritten java version of the script,i'll address the issues and practice java.

 ### Usage
-This new implementation will provide an rpm file ready to install.
+This new implementation will be provided as an rpm file ready to install.